manirajchahal/Windows-Server-Active-Directory-Project/README.md

-# Windows Server Active Directory Home Lab
+# Windows Server Active Directory Project

 This repository documents a complete guide for setting up a Windows Server Active Directory Home Lab.
 The guide is based on my Windows Active Directory Server and covers everything from initial server installation to advanced configuration and security hardening.